 requested.
 A DMG STA shall not perform an IEEE 802.11 authentication exchange using the Open System

 authentication algorithm.
+A mesh STA shall not perform an IEEE 802.11 authentication exchange using the Open System.
 An IEEE 802.11 authentication exchange is optional in an IBSS.

 All Authentication frames shall be individually addressed, as IEEE 802.11 authentication is performed